john-itcsolutions/cheirrs/README.md

 Check your system following here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation

-Firstly check the availability of kernel souce code for the version of the ubuntu linux kernel you are running (yes, ubuntu's kernel is an enhanced not vanilla linux kernel - you may need to enter the grub menu at boot time, to boot into kernel version 5.3.0 as the sources for the ubuntu-5.4.0-hwe version are not available).
+Firstly check the availability of kernel source code for the version of the ubuntu linux kernel you are running (yes, ubuntu's kernel is an enhanced not vanilla linux kernel - you may need to enter the grub menu at boot time, to boot into kernel version 5.3.0 as the sources for the ubuntu-5.4.0-hwe version are not available).
 You can determine your running version with

 `uname -r`

-To downgrade from kernel 5.4.0 to 5.3.0 you `sudo reboot` and as the boot/BIOS is coming up, tap "esc" repeatedly until you can select "advanced options" at the next menu, then, using the arrow keys, select kernel version 5.3.0., and press ENTER.
+To downgrade from kernel 5.4.0 to 5.3.0 you `sudo reboot` and as the boot/BIOS is coming up, tap "esc" repeatedly until you can select "advanced options" (ENTER) at the next menu, then, using the arrow keys, select kernel version 5.3.0, and press ENTER.

 Also, the gcc compiler version you have as default may not match the version used to actually compile the 5.3.0 sources.
 You require gcc version 7.4.0 (for ubuntu-5.3.0-hwe (signed) kernel).